SteveBarnett/Writing-Workshops-and-Talks/README.md

     - Have outcomes-based actions with observable impact.
 - **Identity-based**
     - Connect to the past and the familiar, things and truths they already know.
-    - Highlight the values and beliefs (that guide behaviour) that make it important.
+    - Highlight the values and beliefs that make it important, since they guide behaviour.
-    - Find things that are universally relevant, not locally specific.
+    - Find things that are widely relevant, not locally specific.
-- **Experimental**
+- **Looped**
-    - Make it safe to fail and try again.
+    - Frame changes as experiments (that are safe to fail).
-    - (Re)trial → Feedback → Reflection
+    - Focus on effort and progress (not ability or setbacks)
-    - Frame changes as experiments.
+    - → (Re)trial → Feedback → Reflection ↵
 - **Emotional**
     - Use an emotional argument.
 Entertain and excite to overcome indifference, disinterest, apathy.
     - Use human-scale stats or vivid details.
 Show a big, emotional, display of the problem.
 Bring reality into the room.